External costs vs

 Even though external costs are not included in the price of the product they still have to be paid.
-Society ends up paying them through taxes, accident compensation, medical payments, insurance payments and also through losses in environmental quality and natural capital.
+It is society as a whole that ends up paying external costs through taxes, accident compensation, medical payments, insurance payments, as well as through losses in environmental quality and natural capital.

 Products and services that include external costs (e.g. organic produce, clean technology, natural products, renewables) are usually more expensive than those that don’t.
-Consumers will tend to buy the cheapest goods so clean products are at a price disadvantage.
+Consumers will tend to buy the cheapest goods so clean, sustainable products are at a price disadvantage.